wingmendk/wslconf/README.md

     3. Configure WSL - Windows Subsystem for Linux is required to run Ubuntu on Windows.
 The dependencies will be added to windows automatically.
 Your PC may have to restart.
     4. Download Ubuntu 24.04 from the Microsoft Store - your dev environment will be on a linux instance and the latest LTS release of Ubuntu has the tools you neeed.
     5. Run Ubuntu installation - you will be asked for username and password. __Don't forget!__
+    6. Invokes the configuration script for Ubuntu 24.04 - this will install the necessary packages and configure your terminal.

 ## Ubuntu 24.04 configuration

-Use the one-liner below in Ubuntu24.04 to configure and pre-install required packages to get you off the ground!
+The powershell script invokes Ubuntu24.04 to configure and pre-install required packages to get you off the ground!
-However, there is a __few short steps before__, so let us configure Terminal first to ensure a good experience.
+However, there is a __few short steps after__, so let us configure Terminal to ensure a good experience.

 - Open `Windows Terminal`.
 - Click `Ctrl + ,` to open settings.